MoritzBaer/json-parsing/README.md

 # Inclusion

 A simple header-only library for `json` parsing.
-Include `json-parsing.h` in your project to get access to all features. `pp-foreach.h` is used by `json-parsing.h`, so it should be kept in the same location.
+Include `json-parsing.h` in your project to get access to all features.
+The project is built as an `INTERFACE`-library for easy integration with CMakeLists.

 # Features